-2. The Association and Management shall jointly notify all members of the Unit that they are eligible for membership in the Association and that upon providing the Association consent, dues amounts will be automatically deducted from their paychecks.
-The cost of this communication and the responsibility for its distribution shall be borne by Management.

-B. Management Responsibilities

-- The City Controller shall cause the amount of the dues or service fee to be deducted from 24 biweekly payroll checks of each employee in this unit as specified by Union under the terms contained herein.
+- 2. The Association shall notify all members of the Unit that they are eligible for membership in the Association and that upon providing the Association consent, dues amounts will be automatically deducted from their paychecks.
+The cost of this communication and the responsibility for its distribution shall be borne by the Association. - B. Management Responsibilities - 1.
+The City Controller shall cause the amount of the dues or service fee to be deducted from 24 biweekly payroll checks of each employee in this unit as specified by Union under the terms contained herein.
 "Dues" shall be the result of voluntary consent in the form of a signed authorization that will be maintained by the Association. - a.
-Remittance of the aggregate amount of all dues, fees and other proper deductions made from the salaries of employees hereunder shall be made to Union by the City Controller within 30 working days after the conclusion of the month in which said dues, fees and/or deductions were deducted. - b.
-A fee of nine cents (\$.09) per deduction shall be assessed by the City Controller for the processing of each payroll deduction taken.
+Remittance of the aggregate amount of all dues, fees and other proper deductions made from the salaries of employees hereunder shall be made to Union by the City Controller within 30 working days after the conclusion of the month in which said dues, fees and/or deductions were deducted.

-The City Controller will deduct the aggregate amount of said fees in 24 payroll periods in a fiscal year.

-- 2. The City Controller shall also apply this provision to every permanent employee who voluntarily becomes a member of this Unit within 60 calendar days of such reassignment or transfer. - a.
+- A fee of nine cents (\$.09) per deduction shall be assessed by the City Controller for the processing of each payroll deduction taken.
+The City Controller will deduct the aggregate amount of said fees in 24 payroll periods in a fiscal year. - 2.
+The City Controller shall also apply this provision to every permanent employee who voluntarily becomes a member of this Unit within 60 calendar days of such reassignment or transfer. - a.
 The deduction will be computed at the rate of one and one-half percent of a Municipal Police Officer III highest step of the salary range prescribed for that class and pay grade, rounded to the nearest tenth of one dollar. - b.
 When the City Controller receives notice from the Association to change the deduction percentage rate, the City Controller is hereby authorized to change said deduction automatically in the next practical pay period following such notice. - c.
 The authorization to deduct dues shall remain in effect until written notice of cancellation is given by the Association to the City Controller on the appropriate form provided by the City Controller for this purpose. - 3.
-Management will provide the Association with the name, home address, and employee number of each permanent employee. - 4.
-The City Controller shall notify the organization within 60 calendar days of any employee who, because of a change in employment status, is no longer a member of the representation unit or subject to the provisions of this article.

-C. Association Responsibilities
+Management will provide the Association with the name, home address, and employee number of each permanent employee.
+Once the bargaining unit members' personal information is provided to the Association, the Association will assume responsibility to properly secure it.
+The Association shall indemnify and hold harmless the City for any claims made by a bargaining Unit member for the loss, alleged improper use, or unauthorized release of their personal information. - 4.
+The City Controller shall notify the organization within 60 calendar days of any employee who, because of a change in employment status, is no longer a member of the representation unit or subject to the provisions of this article. - C. Association Responsibilities - 1.
+The Association is responsible for submitting to the City Controller the agreed upon dues authorization notification and any changes in the amounts to be deducted from the employees' paychecks.